- Thirteen nights hotel accommodation, based on double occupancy (3- or 4-Star in Bhutan; 4-Star in Nepal & Tibet.

 - English-speaking local guides.

-- Tibet permits and Bhutan visa processing ( fees quoted separately)
+- Tibet permits and Bhutan visa application ( fees quoted separately)

 - Sightseeing admission fees.

-- Booking of domestic flights (airfare separately quoted)
+- Service of booking in-tour airfares (airfare separately quoted)

 Trip Does Not Include